Please signup to receive news and updates from CORD USA.

-Last December, I travelled to Sri Lanka and spent a few days with Mrs. Gowrie Mahenthiran, CORD Sri Lanka’s Director and her team.
+Last December, I traveled to Sri Lanka and spent a few days with Mrs. Gowrie Mahenthiran, CORD Sri Lanka’s Director, and her team.
 It was an amazing trip!
 I was able to experience first-hand the kind of work that CORD Sri Lanka was able to do and has been trying to accomplish.
 You’ll hear more about that later.
-First, let’s focus on news around the world.
+First, let’s focus on the news around the world.

 The Balavihar children of Chinmaya Mission Vancouver have done something remarkable and unique.

 They sang selected Shlokasfrom the Bhagawad Gita and explained the connection to acts of charity, serving and rejoicing in the welfare of others.
 They raised $370 CAD for BREP (Bhutanese Refugee Empowerment Program).

 Congratulations Vancouver Balavihar!

 CORD USA started their Globemed Partnership with Boston Collegeat the beginning of this academic year.

 Founded by students in 2007, the GlobeMed network engages over 1,500 undergraduates at 50 university-based chapters throughout the U.S. Each chapter is partnered one-to-one with a grassroots health organization in one of 19 countries throughout Africa, Asia, North America, and South America.
 Fundraising and on-site efforts at each chapter contribute to one or more of six key areas of impact: maternal health, water, sanitation & hygiene, nutrition, income generation, communicable disease prevention, and capacity building.
 Through their involvement today, Globemed students and partners commit to a life of leadership in global health and social justice.